Guidelines For Proposing the Creation of a New MRS Award

 Awards should not be limited to specific sub-fields of materials science, but rather, should be inclusive of the breadth of disciplines represented in the society.

-All new award proposals should be brought before the Awards Committee for discussion and recommendation to the MRS Board.
+All new award proposals should be brought before the Awards Committee for discussion and recommendation to the MRS Board of Directors.

 For further information please contact Lorri Smiley at firstname.lastname@example.org.